mollicap16/DataStructures/README.md

 This is a personal implementation of common data structures.
-The following data structures have been implemented:
+The following data structures have been implemented:\n Linked List
-  Linked List
   Stack
   Queue